Rishikant181/Rettiwt-API/README.md

 Rettiwt.
 Participant signing keys are refreshed before decrypting each conversation page.
 Never hard-code or log the PIN.
 Juicebox limits incorrect recovery attempts, so only test with the known PIN.

+Call `lockXChat()` when the recovered session is no longer needed.
+Calling `conversation()` after locking still returns encrypted message shells unless a conversation key or another unlocked session is supplied.

 ### Jobs